-Lab rats: honest tales of digital innovation
+Lab rats: true tales of digital innovation

 There is no set formula, process or structure for becoming a digital business, but these three case studies suggest that the key to understanding how to organise for innovation lies in a combination of ambition, capabilities and the maturity of the transformation process itself.

 Made by Many has 10 years of experience in digital transformation and product innovation.
 To be brutally frank, it hasn’t always been easy.
-Yes,we have a phenomenal success rate — but it’s built on hard learning: first, learning how not to do it in the dotcom bust and boom (siloed, linear, waterfall); later, working out an agile, lean, integrated and iterative approach to product development that brought not only success, but also an understanding of how to promote change and new capabilities in our clients’ businesses.
-In the last four years there has been an increasing demand for help in establishing dedicated innovation teams (labs, garages, factories…choose your metaphor for making, experiment and learning).
+Yes,we have a phenomenal success rate — but it’s built on hard learning.
+First, learning how not to do it in the dotcom bust and boom (siloed, linear, waterfall); later, working out an agile, lean, integrated and iterative approach to product development that brought not only success, but also an understanding of how to promote change and new capabilities in our clients’ businesses.
+In the last four years there has been an increasing demand for help in establishing dedicated innovation teams (labs, garages, factories…choose your metaphor for making, testing and learning).
 A constant tension has been the relationship between the lab (let’s call it that) and the core business, a tension between the desire to nurture learning and change and the need to exploit existing assets and to scale.
 What’s the best way to deal with that dilemma?
 There’s no one answer, but these three stories of more-or-less failure and success might shed some light.

 The ‘Tower’ Project